jilderthoekstra/granturismo/README.md

 * opencv-python      4.5.5.62
 * pynput             1.7.6

+Also make sure you got ahk installed.
+You can download it here https://www.autohotkey.com/

 # How to run
 Make sure chiaki is running and that you are on the world selection screen.
 And just open powershell and run "python gran_turismo.py".
 It should start selecting the pan american championship and start the race.
 To stop the script just go to your terminal/powershell and ctrl+c ;-)